 The complete AQM is demanding.
 Most present physical systems can only support the AQM partially, as shown in Fig.~\ref{fig:compensation}.
 Nevertheless, full support of a computation qubit in the AQM is still possible by using the relaxation with compensation techniques.
 However, these techniques use extra physical resources, time, and complexity cost.
 These compensation techniques answer the question mark shown in Fig.~\ref{fig:compensation}.
 In the following, we break down the requirements to construct a qubit from physical systems and present the available techniques to compensate for the ``imperfection'' of the physical platforms.

-\paragraph{{\bf Relaxing qubit states:} The qubit should have two quantum states.} The existence of two quantum states for a qubit is necessary.
+\paragraph{{\bf a.
+Relaxing the qubit state requirement:} The qubit should have two quantum states.} The existence of two quantum states for a qubit is necessary.
 One commonly seen example is in trapped ion or neutral atom systems, where the quantum levels of the ions and atoms are used to encode quantum information.
 Another example is to use the presence or absence of a particle (photons or electrons, etc.) in a single mode as the two quantum states of the qubits.
-We will discuss it in more detail in Sec.~\ref{subsec:photon}.
+We will discuss this in more detail in Sec.~\ref{subsec:photon}.
 There may be more than two quantum states in a certain physical system~\cite{Viola2001}.
-Other than simply picking up two distinct states from all available quantum states, the quantum states need to be controllable (see the following discussion about Operation).
+Other than simply picking two distinct states from all available quantum states, the quantum states need to be controllable (see the following discussion about Operation).

-On the other side, some physical platforms may not have enough quantum states that fulfill even the minimum requirements of a single qubit, e.g., the space formed by the two states can be addressed, and the operations on the qubits should map the state space back to itself.
-Similar constraints apply to qudit constructions.
-When a single physical system is not sufficient to provide such a state space, however, the composite system of multiple physical systems can be utilized to form a qubit, e.g., the presence or absence of a single electron in a quantum dot cannot be encoded as qubit state due to the lack of coherent manipulation techniques in the Hilbert space spanned by these two states~\cite{DiVincenzo2000}.
-In contrast, the presence or absence of a microwave photon can be encoded as a qubit with the help of a superconducting qubit~\cite{Mariantoni2011, Mariantoni2011Science, Besse2020, Reuer2022, Gao2019}.
+However, some physical platforms may not have sufficient quantum states that fulfill even the minimum requirements of a single qubit.
+The states spanning the state space should be addressable and controllable.
+When a single physical system is not sufficient to provide such a controllable state space, however, the composite system of multiple physical systems can be utilized to form a qubit.
+The composite system can consist of multiple copies of the same physical systems, e.g., the presence or absence of a single electron in a quantum dot cannot be encoded as qubit states due to the lack of coherent manipulation techniques in the Hilbert space spanned by these two states~\cite{DiVincenzo2000}.
+In contrast, a different physical system can be utilized to provide the necessary qubit operations. e.g., the presence or absence of a microwave photon can be encoded as a qubit with the help of a superconducting qubit~\cite{Mariantoni2011, Mariantoni2011Science, Besse2020, Reuer2022, Gao2019}.